ElijahCuff/WinSplit/README.md

 * 1- Start Stub - Main SFX file, Prior to .Ico file
 * 2- Prepared .Ico File
 * 3- Second Stub - Another Program that is the UI
-* 4- Zip Appended with Commamd Comments
+* 4- Zip Appended with Command Comments

 The prepared .ICO file required removing everything before the Key, it took a while to find the Hex Key for all .Ico files, but i finally got the hex search query "key" that defines the Start of the prepared .ico to the end of the file. - I've written the key into a text file in this folder.